Fannie Mae sues nine banks for rigging Libor

 Regulators in the United States, Europe and Asia have been investigating many banks over alleged manipulation of Libor and other rate benchmarks.

-Four banks sued by Fannie Mae - Barclays Plc (BARC.L), Rabobank RABO.UL, Royal Bank of Scotland Group Plc (RBS.L) and UBS AG UBSN.VX - have reached regulatory settlements that totaled $3.6 billion and included admissions of wrongdoing.
+Four banks sued by Fannie Mae - Barclays Plc, Rabobank, Royal Bank of Scotland Group Plc and UBS AG - have reached regulatory settlements that totaled $3.6 billion and included admissions of wrongdoing.

 The scandal also cost the jobs of Barclays’ and Rabobank’s respective chief executives, Robert Diamond and Piet Moerland.

-Other bank defendants in the Fannie Mae lawsuit are Bank of America Corp (BAC.N), Citigroup Inc (C.N), Credit Suisse Group AG CSGN.VX, Deutsche Bank AG (DBKGn.DE) and JPMorgan Chase & Co (JPM.N).
+Other bank defendants in the Fannie Mae lawsuit are Bank of America Corp, Citigroup Inc, Credit Suisse Group AG, Deutsche Bank AG and JPMorgan Chase & Co.

 All nine banks declined to comment.
-Freddie Mac FMCC.OB, another government-controlled mortgage company, filed a similar lawsuit in March seeking unspecified damages from more than one dozen banks.
+Freddie Mac, another government-controlled mortgage company, filed a similar lawsuit in March seeking unspecified damages from more than one dozen banks.

 The Fannie Mae lawsuit describes emails and other communications that illustrate the alleged collusion.